 Netflix (NFLX) Receives a Rating Update from a Top Analyst

-In a report released today, Brian White from Monness maintained a Buy rating on Netflix (NFLX), with a price target of $400.00.
-The company’s shares closed last Monday at $338.11.
+Aegis Capital analyst Victor Anthony maintained a Hold rating on Netflix (NFLX) yesterday and set a price target of $295.00.
+The company’s shares closed last Monday at $326.00.

-According to TipRanks.com, White is a top 100 analyst with an average return of 25.2% and a 73.7% success rate.
-White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Salesforce.
+According to TipRanks.com, Anthony is a top 100 analyst with an average return of 16.2% and a 67.5% success rate.
+Anthony covers the Technology sector, focusing on stocks such as IAC/InterActiveCorp, ANGI Homeservices, and The Meet Group.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Netflix with a $366.67 average price target, a 7.8% upside from current levels.
-In a report issued on January 13, Piper Sandler also maintained a Buy rating on the stock with a $400.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Netflix with a $374.17 average price target, a 12.5% upside from current levels.
+In a report issued on January 15, Nomura also reiterated a Hold rating on the stock with a $330.00 price target.

 See today’s analyst top recommended stocks >>